-My favorite part of this game is the boss battles, it feels really good to win a part of your plane back and it gives a more rewarding objective to complete.
-Otherwise the game is pretty repetitive.
+My favourite part of this game is the boss battles, it feels really good to win a part of your plane back and it gives a more rewarding objective to complete.
+Otherwise, the game is pretty repetitive.
 I wish it showed how many times you’ve failed at the end of each run.

 Publisher: Four Horses